 The world is advancing in leaps and bounds towards a solar-powered future.
 Governments and institutions of several nations of the world are encouraging and supporting research and advancement in the solar energy sector.

 Germany, for instance, has about 1,20,000 houses equipped with solar power units and battery storage.
 They are one of the first countries to reach 1GW of cumulative installed photovoltaics (PV) capacity.
 Germany’s solar companies have over 40 solar farms producing more than 20MW of power!

 Italy currently has 730,000 solar panels installed in the country, this increased rate is due to a government scheme that allows domestic solar energy production by deducting personal income tax by a maximum of 50% with regards to expenses incurred and it has also set an installed capacity target of 50 Gigawatt (GW).

-November 2014 SolaRoad, the world’s first experimental solar cycle path, was opened in the village of Krommenie, Netherlands.
+In November 2014 SolaRoad, the world’s first experimental solar cycle path was opened in the village of Krommenie, Netherlands.
 The nation’s solar generation capacity is expected to have increased by another 5 GW by the end of next year, from 4.4 GW!

 Around 1,397 MW of new capacity was installed during 2018, the second-highest figure in Europe for that year.
 The Netherlands also has the second-highest share of electric car sales at 15%.
 The Dutch government plans to make 16% of all energy used in the Netherlands sustainable by 2023.